bebeal/gradient-guru/README.md

 ---

-- Add `assets` directory to support larger sets of fonts, icons, images, etc.
+- Add `assets` directory to support larger sets of `fonts`, `icons`, `images`, etc.
-  - Deliberately not using `public` since I don't want to load all assets on every page load.
+  - Deliberately not using `public` since I don't want to load all assets on every page load (nextjs maybe does this already, but idc to look)
-  - Add `Carbon`, `Tldraw`, icon-sets
+  - Add icons, icon-sets
-  - Add sample images
+  - Add images
+  - Add fonts

 ---